 Pedal power.
 Can’t get enough family bike rides?
 There are still plenty of Pedalpalooza events happening this month!

 Splash zone.
-Or get your splashing in at the Audrey McCall Beach Splashdown on August 5.
+Or get your splashing in at the Audrey McCall Beach Splashdown every Tuesday from 5:30 to 8:30 pm.
 There will be free life jackets, food carts and a DJ!

 Nature awaits.
 Learn about PNW nature at Hoyt Arboretum during the thrice-weekly Pop-up Nature! events.
 Each week is a different theme.